the article and data that initiated the Ravenstonedale project

-You can SEARCH the spreadsheets using the search tool on the Adobe browser, however, remember that the transcriptions record the spelling that was used on the original document - which sometimes varies considerably from entry to entry and from the way the surname may be spelt nowadays!
+You can SEARCH the spreadsheets using the search tool on your Adobe browser, however, remember that the transcriptions record the spelling that was used on the original document - which sometimes varies considerably from entry to entry and from the way the surname may be spelt nowadays!

-It is important to take account of the fact that before September 1752, the Julian Calendar was in use in England.
-Under this system, the new year began on Lady Day (25th March) rather than on 1st january as it does with the Gregorian Calendar.
+It is also important to take account of the fact that before September 1752, the Julian Calendar was in use in England.
+Under this system, the new year began on Lady Day (25th March) rather than on 1st January as it does with the Gregorian Calendar.
 Some records indicate this by identifying dates between 1st jan and 25 mar thus "22 February 1641/2".
 You can read more about the switch on this document.

 Cumbria Archives holds three copies of the original End Book: I have only started to enter a few transcriptions so far, but do take a look to see what is there so far.